-Rooms may only be booked by the officers of the Students’ Union and the Graduate Students’ Union or by the officers of clubs and societies recognised by D.U.C.A.C. and the Central Societies Committee.
+Rooms may only be booked by the officers of the Students’ Union or by the officers of clubs and societies recognised by Trinity Sports Union and the Central Societies Committee.
 Rooms may not be booked by individual students or by unrecognised groups of students.

 e) Permission to hold a party/reception anywhere in College must be obtained, on application forms available from the Enquiries Office, from the Junior Dean at least five working days in advance.
 Please note that if societies or clubs are using rooms other than their own they must bring written permission from the society or club concerned.
 A docket must then be completed in the Enquiries Office and a deposit lodged.
 Societies/clubs will be responsible for the cost of any extra cleaning required in rooms where functions have been held.
 In Trinity Hall permission must be obtained from the Warden.